reglab/land-application-detection/elpc_pipeline/README.md

 ```

+For planet imagery, need to prepare gcs key [in this way add](https://developers.planet.com/apis/orders/delivery/#delivery-to-cloud-storage) to secrets

+#### Regular running
+- Run command: ```python3 run_pipeline.py --config_file configs/pipeline_config.yaml --secrets_file secrets.yaml --log_level 10 ```

+### Code structure/organization

+Add image of pipeline runner.

+### Important things to note aboout the pipeline
+- Location ID comes from the original files.
+So depending on the index, location ID will be set accordingly.
+For tracking, would recommend keeping that the same.

+### Debugging and other usage tips
+- Image outputs are location-
+- Logging + run_ids in database.

+## Background about the model and training

 Something about sql

-For planet imagery, need to prepare gcs key [in this way add](https://developers.planet.com/apis/orders/delivery/#delivery-to-cloud-storage) to secrets

 ## Add section on debugging tips